Azure Functions Rest API Example C#

 How To Create API With Azure Functions Using Azure Portal

-On the API Management service window, provide the below details
+4. On the API Management service window, provide the following details

 • Name: Provide a valid name for the API